spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Observe!
 This guide does not remove the need for proper Splunk Education.
 ## Data sources

 To establish deep insights into employee behaviour and proactively detect policy violations, it is important to understand the key pieces of data needed.
-Although different use cases may require different data, generally speaking, there are three **data categories** that are important to consider:
+Exactly where all these data pieces exist may differ, however, you should aim to get hold ofAlthough different use cases may require different data, generally speaking, there are three **data categories** that are important to consider.

 ### **EHR Audit Data**
 Tracks the who, what, and when, within the Electronic Health Record (EHR) system, including access, modifications, and user actions.